1. Secure Boot

 product_keys.xml

 , should be used for decrypting the FW image.
-The selected key is used in run-time by the secure-QSPI controller to decrypt on-the-fly the FW image.
+The selected key is used at run-time by the secure-QSPI controller to decrypt on-the-fly the FW image.
 It is imperative for the FW image to be encrypted using the same symmetric key.
 For demonstration purposes select the key with index 2.

-Figure 10 Generating Product Keys - Selecting FW Decryption Key Index
+Figure 12 Generating Product Keys - Selecting FW Decryption Key Index

 Note